 Moving on to Amendment Article #4

 RMarshall explained this article – With the zoning ordinance in effect right now, you could not build the kind of village you want to.
 So we reviewed the ”build-to line”, front setback and lot sizes.
-This is proposed solely in the Business district (essentially Slip to Forest Road to the school) and the build-to line is determined by the average setback of the buildings you are considering working with.
+This is proposed solely in the Business District (essentially Slip to Forest Road to the school) and the build-to line is determined by the average setback of the buildings you are considering working with.
 One of the effects is traffic calming – the closer the buildings are to the street, the more likely you are to slow down to look for people.
 Also to reduce lot size – this would decrease the minimum lot size in the Business district from 1-1/2 acre to ½ acre.
 Several proposed changes include some of the language changed years ago being updated.

 Comments?
-Sheldon says it is an excellent way to approach this.
+SPennoyer says it is an excellent way to approach this.
 Noted question about the half acre – what does that mean for septic if lots can be subdivided?
 RMarshall noted it could be tied into the Village septic.

-Loren White asked for clarification: Just the Business district?
+LWhite asked for clarification “Just the Business district?”
 RMarshall said no, only where the set back requirement exists.

-AWood says the definition is global, but this is just concerning the Business district.
+AWood says the definition is global, but this is just concerning the Business District.

-The term Build-To Line is ONLY referenced in the Business district ordinance.
+The term “Build-To Line” is ONLY referenced in the Business District ordinance.

-RMarshall agreed that we only use the Build-To Line language in the Business district.
+RMarshall agreed that we only use the Build-To Line language in the Business District.

 AWood asked if his concern was that the definition would be applied to other districts?

-Loren says he would think that it WOULD apply to the other districts
+LWhite says he would think that it WOULD apply to the other districts

 RMarshall says that if you went to your own district, and started there, you would not get to that definition.

-Loren wanted clarification that it could not be applied.
+LWhite wanted clarification that it could not be applied.
 RMarshall said Legal had reviewed this.

 No other comments